Request stop: Long-distance transport

 In long-distance transport, transit vehicles, such as passenger trains or buses operating on motorways, usually operate at higher speeds than local transport.
 This means that stopping is more troublesome (and more worth avoiding) and that it may be very difficult to see a passenger in time to stop for them.
 This difference often results in more complicated ways of signalling a stop to the vehicle.

 Some services, like Amtrak, require that a ticket be purchased in advance, specifying a specific origin and destination.
 Since the train's crew know what tickets were sold, they also know where people are coming from and going to, and they simply stop only at those stations required by the tickets.
 Services that lack advanced ticketing, or that sell tickets for a range of destinations or travel times, require ways of knowing whether or not someone is waiting at a station or platform.
 These may range from a passenger speaking to a dispatcher on a phone located at a station or to a station employee to simply pressing a button to activate a signal such as a flashing light somewhere before the station that the driver can see in time to slow down safely.

-In the United Kingdom, there exist approximately 150 railway request stops, of which Great Britain has around 135.
+In the United Kingdom, there exist approximately 100 railway request stops.
 When leaving from a request stop, the passenger has to signal the train driver by hand signal.
 When planning to disembark at a request stop, the passenger needs to inform the train conductor in advance.
 Some request stops in Scotland, eight on the Far North Line, have had a ‘Request to Stop’ kiosk installed at the station.
 This has live information for passengers and a button that can be pressed to alert the driver of their intent to board the train before it arrives in view from the platforms.
 This alerts the driver about any waiting passengers in advance; if there is no requirement to stop, the train can maintain line speed through the station, thus improving reliability on the whole line.
 On 15 August 2022, Scotscalder station became the trial site for a "Press & Ride" request stop system developed by Transport Scotland.